prasys/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### What (other) tasks could the dataset be used for?

-### Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
+### Is there anything about the composition of the dataset or the way it was collected and cleaned that might impact future uses?

 _For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of